This policy describes how we collect, use and look after the information you provide us.

 Please apply in writing to:

-We aim to keep your records as up-to-date as possible.
-If, at any time, you want to verify, update or amend your personal data or preferences please use your online “Account Management” facility or contact us.
+It is your responsibility to keep your records up-to-date.
+If, at any time, you want to verify, update or amend your personal data or preferences please use your online “Account Settings” form and profile management features.

 A 'cookie' is a small text file that is placed on a user's computer hard drive by a website.